-Speaking recently to a Senior Executive in a specialist UK-based manufacturing company, I was intrigued to learn how working conditions and cultures have shifted through the decades.
-As someone who sits in the gap between Gen-X and Millennials, it was fascinating to spend time listening to someone born between the Baby-boomer generation and Gen-X. This individual had served in the same company for forty-five years, a length that is less familiar to someone of my generation and bordering on offensive to Gen-Y and Alpha!
+Speaking recently to a Senior Executive in a specialist UK-based manufacturing company, one of our team were intrigued to learn how working conditions and cultures have shifted through the decades.
+They are a person who sits in the gap between Gen-X and Millennials, it was fascinating for them to spend time listening to someone born between the Baby-boomer generation and Gen-X.

 There has been no escaping the recent Covid-19 pandemic, that entered our lives in 2020.
-The significant pressures it has placed on the resolve and requirements of leaders across the world is well documented.
+The significant pressures it has placed on the resolve and requirements of leaders across the world are well documented.
 Almost overnight, many companies had to pivot and reinvent themselves.
-The shift to home working or a flexible hybrid-working was not on people’s radars two years ago but now, these patterns of working have become the norm.
-Yet whilst Covid has dominated the headlines, leaders have also been wrestling with other significant challenges such as employee wellbeing, flexible working hours and diversity and inclusion.
+The shift to home working or flexible hybrid-working was not on people’s radars two years ago, but now, these patterns of working have become the norm.
+Yet whilst Covid has dominated the headlines, leaders have also been wrestling with other significant challenges such as employee wellbeing, flexible working hours, and diversity and inclusion.

 McKinsey’s report also highlights that D&I issues are not just philosophical requirements.
 They present a compelling business case for building diverse leadership teams, as a necessary foundation for organisational success.

 Whether you are in an organisation that is leading the way in D&I or in one that is more of a reluctant late-adopter, there seems to be no escaping the reality that D&I is here to stay – and with good reason.
 How do we respond, adapt and reposition ourselves?

 The easy win

 The easiest approach would be to draft D&I documents, ensure these are read and signed as part of the onboarding of new employees; appoint a D&I officer, and perhaps run an organisational awareness day every year or so.